renayearnshaw/JavaScriptBootCamp/README.md

 <br><br>The project also contains three web applications:
 1. A note-taking app, that allows users to add, edit, delete, and save their notes.
 2. A to-do application.
-3. A hangman word game, which uses asynchronous JavaScript using Promises and Async/Await.
-See https://renay-earnshaw-hangman.netlify.com/.
+3. A hangman word game, which uses _Promises_ and _Async/Await_ to produce asynchronous JavaScript.
+See https://renay-earnshaw-hangman.netlify.com/